sgupta98mnit/PUBG_CARD/README.md

-PUBG card that displays my stats.Made using HTML and CSS.
+PUBG card that displays WolfツSumit.Made using HTML and CSS.
+The Web page made with the help of https://www.taniarascia.com/design-for-developers/ .